Close

 However, tools that allow citizens and community associations to have synthetic access to the evolution of conditions in their territory are sorely lacking.
 However, there is a great diversity of spatial information on the subject that should be disseminated to as many people as possible in order to support and facilitate the adaptation processes of communities to these changes.

-The objective of the CHOVE-CHUVA project is to develop a tool for monitoring territorial dynamics in Mato Grosso.
-This demonstrator will be based on two major components: 1) the dissemination of spatial information on the evolution of climatic variables and the dynamics of land use (forests, agriculture, water resources) and use (agricultural practices), and 2) the collection of citizen data on the perception of climate change by Amazonian communities and on the location of certain types of land use advocated under the ABC plan such as reforestation or plots cultivated in integrated systems.
+The objective of the CHOVE-CHUVA project was to develop a tool for monitoring territorial dynamics in Mato Grosso.
+This demonstrator will be based on two major components: 1) the dissemination of spatial information on the evolution of climatic variables and the dynamics of land use (forests, agriculture, water resources) and use (agricultural practices), and 2) the location of certain types of land use advocated under the ABC plan such as reforestation or plots cultivated in integrated systems.

 Mato Grosso, Brazil